luisanegri/Data-Centric-Development/README.md

 ## Overview

-> Web application created to store you favaourite food recipes
+> Web application where users can create, read, edit and delete recipes.
+The data is stored on Mlab, a MongoDB cloud database service.

 ## Features